 “Storytelling is an ancient oral art form adapted to paper and pixels without losing effect.”

 “On the eighty-sixth time my agent, Pam Ahearn and I sent a manuscript to an editor, it sold.
 It’s timing.”

 available in exchange for useful, usable comments.

 Click here to request your copy.

-Review copy in mobi format, loads on most e-readers.
+The review copy is in mobi format; loads on most e-readers.